Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 Once downloaded ComfyUI from link above double click and choose where you would like to unzip ComfyUI to, remember once you start installing stuff you can't move the folder.

+Now download Models\Checkpoints [Juggernaut XL](https://civitai.com/models/133005/juggernaut-xl).
+Put this in ComfyUi\models\checkpoints

-Now download Models\Checkpoints from comfyanonymous, Flux text encoders [clip_l.safetensors and t5xxl_fp8_e4m3fn.safetensors](https://huggingface.co/comfyanonymous/flux_text_encoders/tree/main).
+Now download from comfyanonymous, Flux text encoders [clip_l.safetensors and t5xxl_fp8_e4m3fn.safetensors](https://huggingface.co/comfyanonymous/flux_text_encoders/tree/main).
 Put these in ComfyUI\models\clip

 ![image](Pictures/Clips400x332.png)